Youngtrust/VS-code-setting-config/README.md

 I am using Visual Studio Code  as our Front-End IDE - this is a note place where I can record some settings

-3.Before using we have some recommended setup: vs code extensions:
+Before using we have some recommended setup: vs code extensions:

 ES7 React/Redux/GraphQL/React-Native snippet